deanward81/bakedbean.org.uk/content/posts/2021-06-airdrop-anywhere-part-4.md

 }
 ```

-This might seem a little convoluted but it allows us to have pretty useful request/response implementation over the top of a full duplex stream between our server and client.
+This might seem a little convoluted but it allows us to have a pretty useful request/response implementation over the top of a full duplex stream between our server and client.
 Importantly, the core pieces don't need to know _any_ details on how messages are relayed to the peer, they just `await` the call.

-#### Polymorphic Messages
+### Polymorphic Messages

 By default SignalR uses `System.Text.Json` to serialize/deserialize messages across the wire.
 Usually that works just fine but here we're using bi-directional streaming with the abstract base class `AirDropHubMessage`. `System.Text.Json` has no idea how it should handle derivatives of this type so we need to give it a helping hand - enter [`PolymorphicJsonConverter`](https://github.com/deanward81/AirDropAnywhere/blob/2021-06-14-cross-platform-bits/src/AirDropAnywhere.Cli/Hubs/PolymorphicJsonConverter.cs#L15).
 This `JsonConverter` reads and writes JSON associated with the _concrete_ type of the object but wraps it in a named field so that it knows what runtime `Type` to deserialize to.
-We then add attributes to `AirDropHubMessage` that instruct the converter of the mappings it should handle:
+We then add attributes to `AirDropHubMessage` that teach the converter which mappings it should handle:

 ```c#
 [PolymorphicJsonInclude("connect", typeof(ConnectMessage))]